opf/openproject/docs/user-guide/repository/README.md

 **Repository** is defined as a document management system that allows users to manage files and folders via different version control system (SVN or Git).

 <div class="alert alert-info" role="alert">
-**Note**: in order to use Repository functionality please make sure that the Repository module is [activated in the project settings](../projects/project-settings/modules/).
+**Note**: Repositories are currently only available for the packaged-based on-premises installations.
+In order to use Repository functionality please make sure that the Repository module is [activated in the project settings](../projects/project-settings/modules/).
 </div>

 ## Repository browser view